-The City of Maple Ridge has completed a corridor study which considered traffic and transportation concerns along 123 Avenue, from 203 Street to 216 Street.
-The feasibility study of potential road improvements and the resulting options have been proposed and supported by the Neighbourhood Transportation Advisory Committee (NTAC).
+The City of Maple Ridge completed a corridor study in 2016 which considered traffic and transportation concerns along 123 Avenue, from 203 Street to 216 Street.
+The feasibility study of potential road improvements and the resulting proposed options were supported by the Neighbourhood Transportation Advisory Committee (NTAC) at that time.

 Information sessions were held in 2016 and 2017 where these proposed options were presented and feedback was solicited.
 City staff are currently refining the plans, taking into account feedback from the very well attended information sessions.

 123 Avenue between 203 Street and Laity Street

-The Open House was held March 9, 2016 at Laity View Elementary School.
-View the Display Boards presented.
-Feedback from the Open House indicated interest in both proposals, lane width narrowing and protected bike lane.
-Given this high level of interest, the City completed a further evaluation of the concept of the protected bike lane over the summer 2016.
+The first information session was held March 9, 2016 at Laity View Elementary School.
+View the Display Boards (PDF) presented.
+Feedback from the information session indicated interest in both proposals, lane width narrowing and protected bike lane.

 123 Avenue between Laity Street and 216 Street

-The Open House was held March 10, 2016 at Laity View Elementary School.
-View the Display Boards presented.
-The next steps will be the installation of temporary measures, per the proposed plan.
+The information session was held March 10, 2016 at Laity View Elementary School.
+View the Display Boards (PDF) presented.
+The installation of temporary measures are in place as per the proposed plan.

-Funding for the proposed total road reconstruction and corridor improvements will be requested through the upcoming 2018-2020 Financial Plan deliberations.
+Funding for the proposed total road reconstruction and corridor improvements has been included in the Financial Plan.